On Finding a Subset of Healthy Individuals from a Large Population: Problem Setup

+The above signal model can be equivalently described, see Figure~\ref{figure:chan_mod}, using Shannon's random codebook based channel coding framework.
+The active set $S$, that corresponds to one of the ${N \choose K}$ possible active sets with $K$ variables, constitutes the input message.
+Let $\matX \in \mathcal{X}^{M \times N}$ be a random codebook consisting of $N$ codewords of length $M$; each associated with one of the $N$ input variables.
+Let $\ux_i$ denote the codeword associated with $i^{\text{th}}$ input variable.
+The encoder encodes the message as a length-$M$ message $\matX_S \in \mathcal{X}^{M \times K}$, that comprises of $K$ codewords, each of length $M$, chosen according to the index set $S$ from $\matX$.
+That is, $\matX_S = [\ux_{i_1} ~ \ux_{i_2} \ldots \ux_{i_K}]$, for each $i_l \in S$.
+Let $\matX_S^{(i)}$ denote the $i^{\text{th}}$ row of the matrix $\matX_S$ and let $\uy(i)$ denote its $i^{\text{th}}$ component.
+The encoded message is transmitted through a discrete memoryless channel\cite{Gallager_bk,Cover_bk}, denoted by $(\mathcal{X}^M, P(\uy|\matX_S), \mathcal{Y}^M)$, where $P(\uy|\matX_S) = \prod_{i=1}^M P(\uy(i)|\matX_S^{(i)})$ and the distribution function $P(\uy(i)|\matX_S^{(i)})$ is known for each active set $S$.
+Given the codebook $\matX$ and the output message $\uy$, our goal is to find \emph{a set} of $L$ variables \emph{not} belonging to the active set $S$.
 We would like to mention briefly that the above signal model, proposed and used earlier in~\cite{Atia_BooleanCS, malyutov_1}, is a generalization of the signal models employed in some of the popular non-adaptive measurement system signal models such as compressed sensing\footnote{Although, in this work, we focus on models with finite alphabets, our results easily extend to models with continuous alphabets\cite{Atia_MutInf, saligrama_sparsesignproc}.} and non-adaptive group testing.
-For example, by letting $\mathcal{X} = \{0, 1\}$, $\mathcal{Y} = \{0, 1\}$, and choosing $\uy$ to be a logical-OR of all the columns of $\matX$, we get a non-adaptive group testing set up with no noise.
-Further, different types of noise models such as additive noise and dilution can also be incorporated, by choosing an appropriate model for $P(Y|X_S)$\cite{Atia_MutInf, Atia_BooleanCS}.
 Thus, the general mutual information based bounds on number of observations to find a set of inactive items obtained using the above model are applicable in a variety of practical scenarios.